Conservatorship and Guardianship Attorney

 Few things are more distressing than realizing that a parent who once cared for us is having difficulty caring for him or herself.
-It is difficult for both the parent, accustomed to independence and to giving, not receiving, help and for the adult child confronted with a parent's sudden frailty.
+It is difficult for both the parent, accustomed to independence and giving, not receiving, help and for the adult child confronted with a parent's sudden frailty.
 If you live far away from your parents, you worry about their well-being may be compounded.
+Guardianship and conservatorship attorney, Suzanne R. Fanning, can offer guidance and comfort in this difficult time.

 Whether an older loved one is having trouble making appropriate decisions about their healthcare or living situation or is making poor financial decisions, it may be necessary for someone to get legal permission to step in and help.
 In Michigan, someone who assists with personal and medical decisions is known as a guardian, and someone who helps with finances is called a conservator.
 It is not uncommon for a person to need both a guardian and a conservator.
 The same person can serve in both capacities, or two different people may divide these duties.